Sep9

 Some believe Son of Jonah was a nicknames for Simon.
 Therefore Jesus was comparing Peter as a Spiritual son of Jonah.
 That is, he has the characteristics of Jonah.
 Thus, Jesus is referring to Peter’s denial of Him and running away when Jesus was arrested—much in the same way Jonah ran from God (Jona 1:1-3).
 Jesus may also have in mind Simon’s being the first to take the Gospel to the Gentiles (Acts 10), just as Jonah brought the message of repentance to the Gentiles at Nineveh.

-BLESSING AND HAPINESS THAT COME FROM KNOWING CHRIST
+BLESSING PRODUCED FROM KNOWING CHRIST

 -